*alt_site_homepage_image* Co-funded by the European Union

 Loan period

-The loan or its part can be repaid earlier without any additional fees.
+The loan or part of it may be repaid early without any additional fees.

 Interest rate

-The annual interest rate is set as variable interest: 1% + 6-month EURIBOR (in case the 6-month EURIBOR is negative, it will be assumed that the 6-month EURIBOR is 0%).
+The annual interest rate is set as a variable rate: 1% + 6-month EURIBOR (if the 6-month EURIBOR is negative, it is considered to be 0%), or a variable annual interest rate in line with market conditions may be applied to the loan.

 The annual interest rate cannot exceed 3%.